MichelCodes123/quick-voice/docs/README.md

 ![Alt text](image.png)

 ## Motivations
-I started learning how to use and implement databases, and am looking for a project to put my skills to the test.
-The app is built with Go, and uses PostgreSQL for data storage.
+I had been looking to learn SQL and how to use a DBMS, so I thought a project would be the best place to start.

 ## How to run the project.
 1. Install Go